OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 Configuring your VM for VMRC
 --------------------------------------------------------------------------------

+**VMRC connections are available only when a reachable Firedge server is found **.

 VMware Remote Console provides console access and client device connection to VMs on a remote host.